Crataegus Species - The Hawthorns

 Propagation is not without its difficulties.
 The genus as a whole is rather promiscuous and plants tend to spread their pollen around without respect for other species.
 Hybridisation is rife when plants of more than one species are grown together and so, if you want to produce the true species from seed, then you either have to obtain your seed from a wild stand of the plants or cover the flowers with an insect-excluding device and hand pollinate.
 If you are not too worried about breeding true to type, of course, then this natural tendency to hybridize does offer plenty of opportunity to try and produce new superior fruiting cultivars.

 Other ways of trying to reduce the germination time include scarifying the seed before sowing it.
 You do this by filing away some of the outer woody shell of the seed, being very careful not to damage the seed itself.
 On a small scale this can be done by individually filing away the coat of each seed with something like a nail file.
-On a commercial scale, sulphuric acid is used to eat the coat away - timing is very critical here and the seed must be thoroughly washed afterwards to remove the acid.
-Fermenting the seed for a few days in the fruit pulp may also speed up the germination process - a batch of seed that was given this attention in America before being airmailed to me had already started to germinate when it arrived a week later!
+On a commercial scale, sulphuric acid is used to eat the coat away -timing is very critical here and the seed must be thoroughly washed afterwards to remove the acid.
+Fermenting the seed for a few days in the fruit pulp may also speed up the germination process.

 If you have a superior fruiting form then you need to propagate it vegetatively in order to ensure that you produce plants that are identical to the parent.
 Unfortunately, hawthorns are extremely difficult if not impossible from cuttings and so grafting is the only satisfactory method of increase.
 Seedling hawthorns can be used as the rootstock - either of our two native species can be used or, alternatively, you can graft onto a seedling of the same species as your graftwood.
-There is quite a bit of scope for developing dwarfing rootstocks in much the same way as rootstocks have been bred for apples, though I do not know of anyone who is working in this field.
+There is quite a bit of scope for developing dwarfing rootstocks in much the same way as rootstocks have been bred for apples, though there may be no-one working in this field at present.

 Grafting is best carried out in late winter to early spring, once the sap is rising in the trees but before they come into leaf.
-I use the whip and tongue method, which works fine for me, but other simpler methods can also be used.
 So long as you follow a few basic rules, grafting is quite a simple operation and even the complete novice can have good results.
-I am not going to go into any more detail here, but see the book The Grafters Handbook written by R. J. Garner and published in 1988 by Cassell (ISBN 0 304 32172 9) if you want more information on the subject.

 The Fruit.

-That is enough of talking about how to grow the plants.
-Lets get onto the best part of the article - the fruit.
+Let's get on to the benefits of all this planting work - the fruit.
 This can vary widely from species to species, though the basic structure is always the same.
 Externally, it is somewhat like a small apple, the thin skin covering a fleshy pulp.
 The colour of the ripe fruit ranges from yellow, through green to red and on to dark purple.
 The woody seeds are not apple like, up to five of them are formed at the centre of the fruit and they often stick together in a clump, acting effectively like a cherry stone.
-Fruit size varies from species to species, with the largest about 1 inches in diameter.
+Fruit size varies from species to species, with the largest about an inch in diameter.
 The texture is also very variable, some species are hard, dry and powdery, others are mealy, some are crisp and juicy whilst at least one is soft and juicy rather like a cherry.
 The flavour can range from bitter, through boring and on to absolutely delicious.
-Most of the species ripen their fruit in early to mid autumn.
+Most of the species ripen their fruit in early to mid-autumn.

-I like to eat the fruit raw and, with the better species, you can eat a large quantity of the fruit and still want more.
-It is also possible to dry them for later use, or to cook them for use in preserves etc.
+For maximum nutritional value, eat the fruit raw if you like it.
+It is also possible to dry fruit for later use, or to cook it for use in preserves etc.

 As mentioned earlier, different species range in size from small shrubs about 7ft tall to fairly large trees 30ft or more in height.
 Most species develop thorns on their branches and in some species these are 2 inches or more long.
-I have not found these thorns to cause any real problem with harvesting the fruits, though some species do form a mass of thin branches that makes it difficult to get your hands into them.
+These thorns shouldn't cause any real problem with harvesting the fruits, though some species do form a mass of thin branches that makes it difficult to get your hands into them.
 Fortunately, most of the fruit is carried on the outside of the plant.

 Flowering is in the early to late spring, usually just before the leaves open.
 The plants look particularly beautiful at this time, as they do when laden down with fruit in the autumn.